-6 The Reference Guide to Considering Climate Change in Environmental Assessment in Nova Scotia is a recommended reference to use for greenhouse gas emissions targets.

-7 The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MEND Report 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 - December 2009 is a recommended reference for use in acid rock drainage and metal leaching prediction.
+- current ambient noise levels at key receptor points (e.g. Mi'kmaq of Nova Scotia or communities), including the results of a baseline ambient noise survey.
+Information on typical sound sources, geographic extent and temporal variations will be included; - existing ambient night-time light levels at the project site and at any other areas where project activities could have an effect on light levels.
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction).

+7.1.2.
+Geology and geochemistry

-- geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - ✓ history of seismic activity in the area; - ✓ isostatic rise or subsidence; - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities; - baseline geochemical concentrations of contaminants of concern8 in soils and sediment within the local, regional and downstream receiving environments, including for contaminants related to historical mining activities; - geochemical characterization of leaching potential, including, but not limited to, contaminants of concern from waste rock, pit walls and tailings. - 7.1.3.
-Topography and soil - baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the mine site area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas. - 7.1.4.
-Riparian, wetland and terrestrial environments - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (fens, marshes, peatlands, mudflats and eelgrass beds, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type (class and form), the description of their ecological function (ecological, hydrological, wildlife, socioeconomic, etc.) and species composition;9 - plant, lichen and animal species (abundance, distribution and diversity) and their habitats, with a focus on species at risk or with special status that are of social, economic, cultural or scientific significance, as well as invasive alien species; - Nova Scotia requires wetland class to be based on the Canadian Wetland Classification System (NWWG 1997).
-Ecological function of all identified wetlands should be assessed and an evaluation of the following included: wildlife habitat potential (including rare and endangered species and overall plant community composition), groundwater recharge potential, the role of the wetland in surface flow regulation (stormwater retention and flood control), the potential role of the wetland in water quality improvement, and any other notable site-specific functions that the wetland may provide;
+- the bedrock and host rock geology of the project area, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - √ history of seismic activity in the area; - √ isostatic rise or subsidence; - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities; - baseline concentrations of project contaminants of concern within the local, regional and downstream receiving environments; - geochemical characterization of leaching potential of the landfill during and after remediation work is completed and landfill is capped.

+7.1.3.
+Topography and soil

+- baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the project area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas.

+7.1.4.
+Riparian, wetland and terrestrial environments

+- characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (fens, marshes, peatlands, mudflats and eelgrass beds, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type (class
-8 Contaminants of concern include, but are not limited to, arsenic, uranium, cyanide, iron, manganese, mercury, methylmercury, selenium, sulphate, cadmium, nitrate and calcite.

-9 Refer to the Canadian Wetland Classification System of the National Wetlands Working Group for more information.

-- the locations and extent of all wetlands in the project area will be mapped using the United States Army Corps of Engineers Wetland Delineation methodology.
-The EIS will provide an estimate (in hectares) of each type of wetland ecosystem in the project area.
-This will include all wetlands previously mapped by the province, as well as wetlands identified by the study team through desktop analysis and field survey programs.
+- and form), the description of their ecological function (ecological, hydrological, wildlife, socioeconomic, etc.) and species composition;5 - plant, lichen, and animal species (abundance, distribution and diversity) and their habitats, with a focus on species at risk, species of conservation concern, and species that are of social, economic, cultural or scientific significance, as well as invasive alien species.